losfair/rm-protection-c/README.md

 # Requirements
 - Linux, unix or macOS (Currently, pre-compiled binaries are only available for Linux)

-# Known issues
-- Currently does not support protecting files whose name starts with "-".

 # How to contribute?
 Pull requests and issues are all welcome!
 Or tell others about this, so you can even `protect` the files you send to others!